mrp149/Notes/README.md

 # Notes

-# Few thinss can be done arounr
+ Few things can be done around
-# I will fork dubna.git
+ I will fork dubna.git